How Much Is My Website Worth In 2025?

 This post contains affiliate links.
 If you click on a link and make a purchase, we may earn a commission at no additional cost to you.

-The first time I sold a website in 2010 there weren’t a lot of guides out there on how to value a website.
+When I first sold a website in 2010, there weren’t many guides out there on how to value a website.
 There wasn’t as established a marketplace, certainly not a standard for judging how much a website was worth.

 Getting accurate estimates on what a content website is worth or could sell for is much easier now.
 There are standard website valuation formulas, multiple marketplaces to buy/sell, and website flipping has gone much more mainstream.